With extensive experience in advising on disposals, our Corporate Finance Partner, Michael Smith shares his advice…

 3 Build repeatability in to your business

 Buyers will pay more for businesses that show predictable and growing profits, and predictability comes in many forms.
 For an IT business, it may be maintenance revenues; for an engineering firm, it may be recurring business from a long standing customer.
-The flip side is that businesses that have short order books and no consistent customers will struggle to find a buyer.
+The flip side is that businesses will struggle to find a buyer if they have short order books and no consistent customers.

 4 Move away from management

-One of the major issues facing any business owner wishing to sell is convincing a buyer that he/she is not needed in a management.
+Convincing a buyer that he/she is not needed in management is one of the major issues facing any business owner wishing to sell.
 The only way to prove this is to be on holiday through the sale process!

 Over-reliance on the vendors will impact on the sale process.
 Often, a buyer cannot be convinced that the vendors are not needed.
 Alternatively, the up-front price will be reduced and an earn-out mechanism will be used to ensure the business will continue to perform post-purchase.